brookd2404/Driver.Firmware.Servicing/docs/Push-EnrollUpdatableAsset.md

 ## NOTES
 This script is to be used to push enrol assets as without it, the delay could be significant.
-This is also a reccoemnded step in the documentation from Microsoft.
+This is also a recommended step in the documentation from Microsoft.

 ## RELATED LINKS